Placing manufactured goods on the EU market from 1 January 2021

 They may ask that you appoint an authorised representative who can fulfil these obligations instead.

 This guidance is based on information published by the European Commission.
-For the latest updates on the EU's requirements. see the European Commission's website.
+For the latest updates on the EU's requirements, please consult the European Commission's website.

 Email firstname.lastname@example.org if you have goods regulation questions.